Veritius/bevy_stardust/quinn/examples/README.md

 # Examples
 Since QUIC requires encryption and authentication by default, before running the examples, the certificates must be generated.
-Just run the `certs/regenerate.sh` script.
+Go to the `certs` directory, and just run the `generate.sh` script.
 Make sure the working directory is in `certs` or it won't work properly.
+You can double check that the certificates are generated correctly with `verify.sh`.